-Light and fresh, this lotion contains a blend of 5% glycolic acid and 5% gluconolactone/lactobionic acid to leave your skin feeling velvety smooth.
+Light and fresh, this lotion contains a blend of 10% glycolic acid to exfoliate as well as shea butter and vitamin E to moisturize, nourish, and leave your skin feeling velvety smooth.

-A favourite with Lindsey Metrus, the managing editor for Byrdie U.S., this peel makes for the perfect body acne treatment.
+A favorite with Lindsey Metrus, the managing editor for Byrdie U.S., this peel makes for the perfect body acne treatment.
 The trio of acids—glycolic, lactic, trichloroacetic and salicylic acids—combine to target the acne bacteria, dissolve the sebum and tackle uneven skin tone.
 It even works to improve eczema flare-ups.
-A self-neutralising peel, you simply brush this on and go, no need to rinse it off.
-Effective and easy to use.
+A self-neutralizing peel, you simply brush this on and go—no need to rinse it off.
+It's effective and easy to use.

 With 10% AHA, this lotion tackles both skin texture and tone, smoothing the skin and fading dark spots.
 It also boosts your body's own collagen production to soften and plump the skin over time.